atet/regex/README.md

 **I'll leave you with a few review topics before suggesting your next step in data analysis with regex**

-1. Regex can get very complex to match specific patterns, but you can break down any pattern into its components to make sense of it; it is a powerful tool worth learning
+1. Regex can get very complex to match specific patterns, but you can break down any pattern into its components to make sense of it
-2. We've seen that John was a bit lax with his music naming conventions while Jane was tidier and more consistent: In the real world you may have to deal with data that is not so tidy
+2. We've seen that John was a bit lax with his naming conventions while Jane was tidier and more consistent: In the real world, be prepared to deal with more messy data than "perfect" data
-3. When you have the opportunity to start recording your own data, it's to your benefit and best practice to start off with an organized and consistent format (naming conventions, date format, etc.)
+3. When you have the opportunity to start recording your own data, use best practices to start off with organized and consistent formatting (naming conventions, date format, etc.)
-4. Remember all the fine tuning we had to do in earlier data to get the right results?
-Not being able to readily see everything with larger data sets might cause us to miss a few things (false positives and false negatives), but sometimes it's the best we can do; nothing will be perfect
+4. _Remember all the fine tuning we had to do to get the right results?_ In big data, not being able to readily see everything with might cause us to miss a few things (false positives and false negatives), but sometimes **it's the best we can do; nothing will be perfect**

-**I'm working on a tutorial on `sed` (stream editor) that is another powerful program often used in conjunction with `grep` to replace text after specific patterns were found; stay tuned!**
+**I'm working on a tutorial on `sed` (stream editor), another powerful program often used in conjunction with `grep` to replace text after specific patterns are found; stay tuned!**

 [Back to Top](#table-of-contents)